MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/updates/change-update-channels.md

 1. Review the guidance on [Adopting servicing profiles](../fieldnotes/adopt-servicing-profiles.md).
 2. If not done already, log into the [Microsoft 365 Apps admin center](https://config.office.com) and set up a servicing profile as described in the guide.
-2. After the initial configuration of the servicing profile, navigate to **Servicing**, **Monthly Enterprise**, **Settings**, and **Device selection criteria**.
+2. After the initial configuration of the servicing profile, navigate to **Servicing**, **Monthly Enterprise**, **Settings**, **Device selection criteria**.
 3. Select the **Channel** you want to move to Monthly Enterprise Channel.
 4. Click **Save**.

 All Microsoft 365 Apps installations which match all set selection criteria will be updated by servicing profiles.
-If installations are on a selected channel other than Monthly Enterprise, a channel change will be triggered.
+If installations are on a channel other than Monthly Enterprise, a channel change will be triggered.
 Next time the device syncs with the service, the new update channel configuration will be sent to the device.
 Next, the "Office Automatic Updates 2.0" scheduled task must run.
 It will detect the updated configuration and update the assigned channel.
 When the task runs again, it detects the new assigned channel and Microsoft 365 Apps updates to a new build from that channel.
 The user interface on the client device won't show the updated channel until a build from the new channel is installed.

 ## Change the update channel using the Microsoft 365 admin center